mircaea/experimental-next13-typescript/README.md

 ### Notes

-This project is only for testing next.js version 13 with experimental features.
+I created this repo to test next.js version 13 with experimental features.

-This project displays data from a collection of notes ({ title: string; content: string }) and has ability to add new notes./ It uses SSR and CSR when requiring user input./ Includes some of the reserved file names (`page, layout, loading, error`) and using navigation parameters (params.id).
+This project displays data from a collection of notes ({ title: string; content: string }) and has ability to add new notes.\
+It uses SSR and CSR when requiring user input.\
+I included some of the reserved file names (`page, layout, loading, error`) and using navigation parameters (params.id).

 ### Test locally by running: